ploppyperson/StackMob-3/README.md

-# StackMob-2, with 1.13 support
+# StackMob 3, with 1.13 support

+StackMob 3 is the next big update with lots of code refactoring and additions.

 Welcome!
 StackMob is a bukkit plugin that is used by many servers - big and small - to enhance the experience of their players by
 'stacking' mobs.
 This is especially useful for monster grinders as there are usually many of the same type in one place.